International Metallic Silhouette Shooting Union: History

-The International Metallic Silhouette Shooting Union was founded on 8 October 1992 in Paris, with founding members from Australia, Belgium, France, the Netherlands, New Zealand, South Africa, Switzerland, the USA and the European silhouette federation AETSM.
+The International Metallic Silhouette Shooting Union was founded on 8 October 1992 in Paris, with founding members from Australia, Belgium, France, the Netherlands, New Zealand, South Africa, Switzerland, the US and the European silhouette federation AETSM.
 Michel Boulanger was elected as the first president along with Jean-Pierre Beurtheret as the first secretary.

 It was established a competition ruleset which could only be revised every fourth year to give stability to the sport.
 The first IMSSU competition ruleset was largely based on the NRA metallic silhouette competition rules, but since 1997 NRA has published silhouette rules which differ from IMSSU.

 Member associations

 As of 2020 IMSSU has 26 member regions.